This past week, I received a lot of questions regarding yet another newly-found router vulnerability, this time coming from Netgear.

 Security vs. vulnerability: You can’t have the former without the latter

 Generally, in computing, a vulnerability is where a device doesn’t provide the level of security it promises.
-Since it’s tough — impossible in fact — to test every single scenario, and technology is always evolving, vulnerabilities are inevitable.
+Since it’s tough — impossible in fact — to test every single scenario, and technology is constantly evolving, vulnerabilities are inevitable.

 (It’s just like your home.
 After you lock the door, rest assured that the lock can be picked or compromised one way or another.
 The only way not to worry about somebody breaking your lock is not to use one at all.
 Like all security measures, that of a home is more a matter of deterrence than total protection.)